Stratifications of abelian categories: Recollements with enough projectives/injectives

-Recall that a surjection $\phi: X \to Y$ is {\em essential} if for any morphism $\a: X' \to X$, if $\phi \circ \a$ is surjective then $\a$ is surjective.
-Equivalently $\phi: X \to Y$ is essential if for any subobject $U \subset X$, if $U + \ker \phi = X$ then $U = X$.
 If $P \to X$ is an essential surjection and $P$ is projective then we call $P$ (or more accurately the morphism $P \to X$) a {\em projective cover} of $X$.
-The projective cover of $X$ (if it exists) factors through every other essential cover of $X$, and is unique up to isomorphism.
+The projective cover of $X$ (if it exists) is unique up to isomorphism (see e.g. \cite[Corollary 3.5]{Kra15}).

-If $L \in \AC$ is a simple object and $P$ is projective then $\phi: P \to L$ is a projective cover if and only if the following equivalent conditions hold: \begin{itemize} \item[(i)] $\ker \phi$ is the unique maximal subobject of $P$. \item[(ii)] The endomorphism ring of $P$ is local. \end{itemize} See e.g. \cite[Lemma 3.6]{Kra15} for a proof of these facts.

 The dual concept of an essential surjection is called an {\em essential extension}.
 If $X \to I$ is an essential extension and $I$ is injective then this extension is called the {\em injective envelope} of $X$.